fniessink/toisto/docs/software.md

 ```

 Note that Toisto uses gender only for verbs at the moment, see the next section.
 The examples above are not in the builtin topic files.

+The gendered forms are considered *subconcepts* of the main concept.
+Each subconcept gets its own key that can be used to refer to the subconcept, see the section on [concept relationships](#concept-relationships) below.
+In the example above, the female form gets `parent/female` as key, the male form `parent/male`, and the neuter form `parent/neuter`.

 ### Grammatical person